saschazar21/openidconnect-client/README.md

 ```
 Another possibility would be to add this combination to your `.env` file to automatically load it during testing.

+## Known issues
+* When using the implicit flow as authentication process and the OP returns the token data using the `fragment` response mode, an endless loop of requests between the callback URLs might occur.
+This issue has been addressed [here](https://github.com/panva/node-openid-client/issues/39#issuecomment-313169999).
+Please make sure to use the `form_post` response mode (uncomment in `.env.sample`).

 ## Contribution
 Contributors welcome.
 While this project might just be here for testing you are free to fork it and create pull requests, if you fixed a bug or think an enhancement should be part of this project.